African Burial Ground

 Federal Hall National Monument

 George Washington was administered the oath of office as the first president of the United States of America in 1790 on the balcony of the building that formerly occupied this site.
 In 1735 the trial and acquittal of John Peter Zenger, a newspaper printer charged with sedition against the king, established freedom of the press in NY.
 In October 1765 the Stamp Act Congress was held here.
-The current structure was erected in the 1830s and served as a customs house.
+Construction on the current structure was completed in 1842 and served as a customs house.

 Address: 26 Wall Street